-*- mode: python -*-

 cls = type(self).__qualname__

-unexpected_keys = ', '.join(kwargs.keys())
+unexpected_keys = ", ".join(kwargs.keys())

-raise TypeError(f"{cls}.__init__ got unexpected keyword argument: {unexpected_keys}")
+f"{cls}.__init__ got unexpected keyword argument: {unexpected_keys}"

 if qmin >= qmax:

-raise ValueError(f"qmax should be strictly larger than qmin.
-Got qmax={qmax}, qmin={qmin}")
+f"qmax should be strictly larger than qmin.
+Got qmax={qmax}, qmin={qmin}"

 self.qmin = qmin